 Ask an Admissions Expert a Question!

-Next week, you'll have the opportunity to ask Sam Solaiman, professor of marketing and supply chain management for Nyenrode Business University, anything you want about getting into business school.
+Next week, you'll have the opportunity to ask Sam Solaiman (pictured), professor of marketing and supply chain management for Nyenrode Business University, anything you want about getting into business school.

 Nyenrode Business University has several expertise centers, including marketing and supply chain management.